Einstein, Viktor Frankl, and the Sufi on the Meaning of Life

 Continue Reading

-The Companions of the Ark
+Companions of the Ark

 Ten generations after Adam, the Earth was corrupt, filled with violence.
 Evil spread more than ever.
 Humankind believed in idols who were busy building their fortune; religion was deviated and truth was twisted.
 Wanting to stop this dark course, God chose a righteous man, Noah, to guide people to the right path.
 Noah called people to partake in true knowledge, and warned them against the coming evil.
 A few among them heeded, while others did not want to believe that Noah was the messenger of God who spoke the truth.
-They mocked him and even tried persecute him.
-God saw
+They mocked him and even tried to persecute him.
+God

 Continue Reading